josuttis/belleviews/README.md

 Unfortunately, it is too late to fix the C++ standard views anymore.
 For this reason, as an alternative for the standard views, this library is implemented.

-The belleviews library provides views that are simple to use and reduce the number of suprises causing compiletime errpors and runtime errors.
+The belleviews library provides views that are simple to use and reduce the number of surprises causing compile-time errors and runtime errors.
 The key benefit is that with these views, programs are way more predictable in behavior and meet the expectations of ordinary programmers.
 This especially helps in generic code that may be used for both containers and views.

-In some cases the price may be a potentially worse performance.
+In some cases, the price may be a potentially worse performance.
-However, the library will provide workarounds (that help locally istead of comprimising basic collection idioms).
+However, the library will provide workarounds
+(that help locally instead of compromising basic idioms of C++ and collections).

 This library does not replace the ranges library.
 It only is an alternative for the views in the standard library.
-Usually, it should even be possible to combione both.
+Usually, it should even be possible to combine both.

 ## How to use Belle Views